What Can You Do If You Have Bad Internet?

 Before you make the call, look carefully through your contract to see what you’re paying for.
 Make a note of any unexpected fees or costs for services that you don’t want or need, which you can then try to shave off your bill.

 Use our zip code tool at the top of this page to see what kinds of internet speeds, prices, and packages you can get in your area from other internet providers.
 And look up any short-term promotions or discounts that may be happening.

-Once you’re fully aware of what you can get, you’ll be ready to make a deal with your internet provider.
+When you’re fully aware of what you can get, you’re then ready to make a deal with your internet provider.
 Good luck!

 We keep track of all the latest internet discounts and deals going on with major internet providers.
 Take a look to see if you can find anything nice.

-Also, some internet providers make it easier to switch than others.
-Spectrum will pay off a contract for up to $500 in exchange for choosing one of its internet and TV bundles.
-And AT&T, Xfinity, and some other major internet providers frequently offer promotions, rebates, and prepaid Visa gift cards for new customers.
+Some internet providers make it a breeze to switch.
+Spectrum can pay off a contract for up to $500 in exchange for choosing one of its internet and TV bundles.
+And AT&T, Xfinity, and some other major internet providers frequently offer promotions, rebates, and prepaid VISA gift cards for new customers.